Chapter 7 Lawyer or DIY Bankruptcy? A Choice For Your Future

 First and foremost, establish whether you’re a qualified candidate for bankruptcy, and if so, which type is appropriate—Chapter 7 or Chapter 13.
 Secondly, reflect on your financial goals—whether you need to stop garnishments, save your home, or simply find peace of mind.
 Subsequently, analyze how you accumulated debt and whether it resulted from a one-time event or gradual buildup.
 Additionally, calculate whether you can realistically pay off your debt or if bankruptcy offers a better path forward.

-How to find the best Chapter 7 lawyer near you
+How to find an experienced Chapter 7 lawyer near you

 Cost vs. value: lawyer vs. DIY